artem-riabinin/Experiments-estimating-smoothness-for-NanoGPT-and-CNN/README.md

-# Trajectory Smoothness Evaluation for NanoGPT and CNN Models
+# Layer-Wise Trajectory Smoothness Evaluation for NanoGPT and CNN Models

-This repository contains code to evaluate **trajectory smoothness** along training trajectories of:
+This repository contains code to evaluate **layer-wise trajectory smoothness** along training trajectories of:
 - **NanoGPT** model trained on the **FineWeb** dataset.
 - **CNN** model trained on **CIFAR-10**.